ChilliCream/graphql-platform/website/src/docs/hotchocolate/server/middlewares.md

 title: Middleware
 ---

-In Order for Hot Chocolate to be accessible using a HTTP endpoint, we need to register some middlewares with ASP.NET Core.
+In Order for Hot Chocolate to be accessible using a HTTP endpoint, we need to register some middleware with ASP.NET Core.

 <!-- # Services